suvelocity/challengeme/API/webhooks.md

 <link rel='stylesheet' href='teams.css'>
 # Registering Webhooks
 {: .no_toc}
 In order to receive updates on events in the ChallengeMe system you have to register a webhook on our system that will send you updates as events happen, to a given address.
+that adress will receive post requests from challengeMe with body as such: ('?' means contextually optional

+{% highlight typescript %}
+{
+  eventName: "Submitted Challenge", // name of the event that occured
+  userName: "dannyDaKid", // name of the user who triggered the event
+  userMail: "danny.boy@memail.com", // said user's email adresss
+  challengeId: 34 ; // id of the challenge related to the event
+  challengeName: "do A thing";
+  submissionState?: "FAIL"|"SUCCESS" // if the event is a submission, wheter it was successful
+  team: "Seans boys" // team name of the user
+}
+{% endhighlight %}

 ## Table Of Contents
 {: .no_toc}